lunfardo314/lunfardo314.github.io/txdocs/intro.md

 # Introduction

-(*This is **version 1.0** of the document.
-The document and definitions presented in it will be modified in subsequent versions, while trying the best to preserve backwards compatibility with the core concepts*)
+(_This is **version 1.0** of the document.
+The content and definitions presented here may be revised in future versions, with a strong effort to maintain backward compatibility with the core concepts._)

-This document is "down-to-the-technical level".
-It's main purpose is knowledge transfer.
-The document aims to provide both, the general philosophy and the precise definitions of the Proxima core data structures.
-Its intended audience are core and other developers, as well as anybody who is interested in studying Proxima and bringing it forward.
+This document delves into the technical details of Proxima.
+Its primary purpose is knowledge transfer.
+It aims to convey both the overarching philosophy and the precise definitions of Proxima’s core data structures.
+The intended audience includes core developers, other contributors, and anyone interested in studying Proxima and contributing to its evolution.

-We intend to provide links to the particular places of the implemented Go code, as well as descriptions of some core Go APIs and data structures.
-The document, however, is not a API documentation.
-The code links serves as examples and illustrations.
+We provide links to specific parts of the implemented Go code, along with descriptions of key Go APIs and data structures.
+However, this is not API documentation.
+The code links are meant to serve as illustrative examples.

-## Importance of transaction in Proxima
+## The importance of transactions in Proxima

-In Proxima, the **transaction is a central concept**.
-Everything else is derived from the model of the transaction and its validity rules.
-Including the consensus.
+In Proxima, the transaction is a foundational concept.
+Everything else, including consensus, derives from the transaction model and its associated validity rules.

-In other crypto ledgers, usually blockhains/blockDAGs, the concept of *transaction* is somehow secondary: transaction can be anything defined as such.
-One can pack whatever is defined as "a transaction" in blocks and then consensus is run on (a sequence) of blocks.
-Meanwhile, **we have no blocks in Proxima.**
+In many other crypto ledgers—typically blockchains or blockDAGs—the concept of a transaction is secondary: a transaction is simply whatever is defined as such, and these are packed into blocks on which consensus is run. **Proxima, by contrast, has no blocks**.

-Raw transaction, a canonical form of it, in Proxima is a *blob* of data, which is deserialized to the hierarchical(nested), finite and deterministic structure of tuples of binary data, which is validated according to the trusted rules.
+A **raw transaction** in Proxima is a *blob* of data that is deserialized into a hierarchical (nested), finite, and deterministic structure of tuples of binary data.
+This structure is validated against trusted rules.
 Invalid transactions are immediately rejected by the network.

-Raw transaction is **the only type of message exchanged between participants** of the distributed ledger.
-From the other side, **anybody who is able to produce a valid transaction, is entitled to post it to the network of peers**, via the open gossip protocol.
+The raw transaction is **the only** type of message exchanged between participants in the distributed ledger.
+Anyone who can produce a valid transaction may submit it to the peer network via an open gossip protocol.

-The "anybody" is an owner of private keys, a **token holder**.
-Any token holder is entitled to send transactions to peers.
-It is the only category of participants in the Proxima distributed ledger: no miners, no chosen set of validators.
+"Anyone," in this context, refers to private key-holders — **token holders**.
+Any token holder can submit transactions to peers.
+This is the only category of participants in the Proxima network: there are no miners or designated validators.

-The above makes the system completely **permissionless** in a sense, that anybody who is able to buy tokens, automatically becomes a participant of the consensus because of their ability to exchange transactions with peers.
+This setup makes Proxima **completely permissionless**.
+Anyone who acquires tokens can participate in the consensus process by exchanging transactions with peers.

-Each token holder produces transactions by maximising their profits, which is either inflating their holdings or collecting fees from fellow peers.
-The emerging behavior is a converging (probabilistic) consensus called **cooperative consensus**, which we consider a particular kind of a *Nakamoto consensus* due to its *permissionless-ness*.
+Each token holder produces transactions to maximize their own benefit — either by inflating their holdings or collecting fees from peers.
+The resulting system behavior leads to a probabilistic yet convergent consensus mechanism we call **cooperative consensus**.
+We consider this a specific form of Nakamoto consensus, owing to its permissionless nature.

-**The cooperative behavior of peers is derived from the validity rules of the transaction**, that's why transaction is a central concept in Proxima.
+The cooperative behavior of peers emerges from the transaction validity rules — hence, the central role of the transaction in Proxima.

-By abstracting details, one can imagine a shared global structure, a *DAG*, with transactions as vertices, which is incrementally, independently yet deterministically constructed by the participants.
-The constructed data structure, called **the tangle** depends only on the set of transactions which reached the participant at particulat moment.
-It is independent on the order in which transactions arrived.
+At a higher level of abstraction, one can imagine a shared global data structure: a **DAG** (directed acyclic graph) with transactions as vertices.
+This structure, called **the tangle**, is constructed incrementally, independently, and deterministically by each participant.
+The tangle depends only on the set of transactions a participant has seen at a given moment, not on their arrival order.

-In the deterministic DAG of transactions, each vertex defines a deterministic and **totally ordered set of transactions** in its past cone, thus making **sequencing not necessary** (unlike in blockchains/blockDAGs).
+In this deterministic DAG, each vertex defines a fully ordered set of transactions in its past cone.
+As a result, explicit sequencing (as used in blockchains or blockDAGs) is not required.

-All this makes Proxima a unique and unorthodox approach in the crypto space.
-By our claim, Proxima is significantly simpler than other crypto ledgers (except, maybe, Bitcoin), because it is based on fewer underlying basic concepts.
+This makes Proxima a unique and unorthodox entry in the crypto space.
+We claim that Proxima is significantly simpler than most other crypto ledgers (with the possible exception of Bitcoin), as it is built upon a smaller set of foundational concepts.

 ## Transactions and the ledger
-At its core, Proxima transaction model is a classical UTXO model, because. it retains all fundamental traits of the UTXO, as it was introduced in the Bitcoin whitepaper.
+At its core, Proxima’s transaction model is a classical UTXO model, preserving all the essential traits described in the original Bitcoin whitepaper.

-It is also is fundamentally similar to [EUTXO](https://docs.cardano.org/about-cardano/learn/eutxo-explainer), however Proxima takes somehow different direction from Cardano's models: the programmability of the former has no intention for *smart contracts* (at least not in the form it is known in Ethereum, SUI and similar Turing-complete designs).
+It is also conceptually similar to [EUTXO](https://docs.cardano.org/about-cardano/learn/eutxo-explainer) models.
+However, Proxima diverges from Cardano’s approach: while programmable, Proxima's model is not designed for smart contracts in the Ethereum, SUI, or other Turing-complete paradigms.

-The main trait of UTXO (and Proxima transaction model for that matter) is its **deterministic** transactions, which are **validation-oriented**.
-This is in contrast with *non-deterministic* or **execution-oriented** transactions, used in Ethereum (there are deep reasons and implications of this difference but this discussion is outside of the scope of this document).
-Each Proxima transaction is either *valid* according to globally trusted formal validity rules, or it is not treated as a transaction (i.e. it is *invalid*) and is immediately rejected by the system.
+The hallmark of the UTXO model (and thus Proxima’s model) is that transactions are **deterministic** and **validation-oriented**.
+This contrasts with the **non-deterministic**, **execution-oriented** transactions of platforms like Ethereum.
+(The deeper implications of this distinction are outside the scope of this document.)
+In Proxima, a transaction is either valid—according to globally trusted formal rules—or it is invalid and immediately rejected.

-While remaining classical UTXO, the Proxima model enhances the former with the following features needed for the Proxima's *cooperative consensus*:
+While remaining a classical UTXO model, Proxima introduces two key enhancements to support its _cooperative consensus_:

-* **endorsement**.
-Each Proxima transaction can optionally *endorse* other transactions by pointing at them with immutable links, which are signed by the producer of the transactions, the token holder.
-Endosements and UTXO consumption links allows interpretation of the ledger as a *directed acyclic graph* (DAG).
-The trait of *endorsement* is needed for the consolidation of different non-conflicting ledger states into one.
+* **Endorsements**: Each Proxima transaction can optionally endorse other transactions by referencing them with immutable links, signed by the transaction’s producer (the token holder).
+These endorsements, along with UTXO consumption links, allow the ledger to be interpreted as a DAG.
+Endorsements help consolidate different non-conflicting ledger states into a unified view.

-* **progammability**.
-Proxima makes transaction and each individual output (UTXO) programmable via validation scripts which are an immutably part of it.
-The scripts specify enforced logical relations between different parts of the transaction data.
-Proxima uses formulas of a simple **functional language** [*EasyFL*](https://github.com/lunfardo314/EasyFL) (introduced in this document) instead of imperative scripts for the stack-based VM used in the [Bitcoin Script](https://en.bitcoin.it/wiki/Script) and many other crypto ledgers.
-Computationally, however, Proxima's approach to the UTXO programmability is equivalent to Bitcoin's: both are non-Turing complete by intention, i.e. equivalent to a *finite automaton*.
-The purpose of the validation scripts is to **enforce intended behavior** on the ledger.
-Consumers of the UTXOs can only produce valid transactions that satisfy immutable validity constraints embedded in those UTXOs by the producers of it.
-One can imagine a Proxima transaction as a programmable finite automaton.
+* **Programmability**: In Proxima, each transaction and individual output (UTXO) can be made programmable using validation scripts, which are an immutable part of the transaction.
+These scripts define enforced logical relationships between different parts of the transaction data.
+Instead of imperative, stack-based scripting (like Bitcoin Script), Proxima uses formulas from a simple functional language called [EasyFL](ledgerdocs/easfl.md).
+Despite differences in syntax and structure, Proxima’s UTXO programmability is computationally equivalent to Bitcoin’s — intentionally non-Turing complete and effectively a finite automaton.
+The purpose of these scripts is to enforce intended behavior on the ledger.
+A consumer of a UTXO can only create a valid transaction if it satisfies the immutably embedded validity constraints imposed by the UTXO’s creator.

-More details on the rationale of the design choices can be found in the [Proxima whitepaper](https://arxiv.org/abs/2411.16456).
+You can find further rationale for these design choices in the [Proxima whitepaper](https://arxiv.org/abs/2411.16456).